 News & Updates

 In cooperation with the American Ambulance Association, we and others have created a running compilation of local and national news stories relating to EMS delivery.
-Since January, 2021, over 1,800 news reports have been chronicled, with 45% highlighting the EMS staffing crisis, and 29% highlighting the funding crisis.
-Combined reports of staffing and/or funding account for 74% of the media reports!
+Since January, 2021, over 1,800 news reports have been chronicled, with 49% highlighting the EMS staffing crisis, and 34% highlighting the funding crisis.
+Combined reports of staffing and/or funding account for 83% of the media reports!
+96 reports cite EMS system closures/agencies departing communities, and 95% of the news articles reference staffing challenges, funding issues and response times.

 Click below for an up to date list of these news stories, with links to the source documents.